zhiaozhou/PUI2017_zz1749/HW9_zz1749/Revew_for_td928_from_zz1749.md

 He indicates that the plot might show some aspects of the hospitalization discharge rate is not influenced by the taxi trips.
 However, the discharge rate is a complicated thing that could be affected by various factors regarding either epidemiology or demographics so the influence couldn't be so easily spotted by a simple linear regression.
 I think a model with controlled variables would be better.

 # FBB good
+also:

-also: move the fit equation so that it does not overlap the points, and angle it to be parallel to the line fit for clarity
+**clarity** angle it to be parallel to the line fit for clarity **esthetics** move the fit equation so that it does not overlap the points, and  - why is the resolution of the plot so low?

+10/10